-"Congress needs to get it done without triggering another crisis, without shutting down our government, or worse, threatening not to pay this country's bills," he said.
+"Congress needs to get it done without triggering another crisis, without shutting down our government, or worse, threatening not to pay this country's bills."

 The president, speaking on the fifth anniversary of the start of the steep U.S. recession, said congressional budget debates are "as old as the republic."
 But he sharply criticized the conservative lawmakers for their unwillingness to compromise on a spending plan to boost the U.S. economy.

-"I cannot remember a time when one faction of one party promises economic chaos if it can't get 100 percent of what it wants," he said.
+"I cannot remember a time when one faction of one party promises economic chaos if it can't get 100 percent of what it wants."

 As the budget and debt ceiling deadlines approach, White House aides and congressional leaders are expected to engage in lengthy negotiations.
 In the past, the two sides have talked right up to deadlines before reaching agreements.